mutt0-ds/mutt0-ds.github.io/_posts/2022-10-16-first-weeks-acer.md

 Every day I feel just a bit more skilled in my tasks and many things are becoming easier and easier, in perspective, compared to a few days ago.

 Once I got familiar to the basics of the services we use, Azure doesn't look too confusing.
-For example, I had to create some PowerShell scripts to automate basic tasks and I was surprised of how little it take!
+For example, I had to write some PowerShell scripts to automate basic tasks and I was surprised of how little time it took me!

 The amount of data to explore is still overwhelming, but step after step I identified the more important tables, which are going to be used for the majority of the reports.